 If you have a layer thickness of 0.6mm compared to the average 0.2mm layer thickness, then your printer nozzle being 0.2mm away from your print bed won’t work as well, so you want to take layer thickness into account when determining this.

-You definitely want to go around each corner of the bed, as well as the centre twice so you can get a good gauge of the level.
+You definitely want to go around each corner of the bed, as well as the center twice so you can get a good gauge of the level.

 I also like to try a test print with a few skirts so I can actually see how well material is being extruded from the nozzle.

 Ender 3, Prusa, Anet & Other 3D Printer Nozzles Hitting Prints

 Whether you have an Ender 3, Ender 5, Prusa Mini or Anet A8, these all have the same type of causes and solutions to stop your nozzle hitting your prints.
 Unless there are large design different, you can follow the steps above.